Underwater robots could usher in a high-tech future for deep sea mining

 "The claws themselves are driven by the AI and say 'Take it, leave it, take it,'" Grogan explained.

-However, the shallow water prototype is just the first step in the company's journey.
+However, the shallow water prototype is just an early step in the company's journey.
 The long-term goal is to deploy a fleet of underwater vehicles, each costing about $5 million, which could travel four miles underwater.
 The cameras and arms would hover over the ocean floor without touching the sand, only collecting the valuable nodules that do not contain animal products.

 The high-tech process is designed to do as little damage as possible, and is like using tweezers instead of a bulldozer.
 Typical deep sea mining involves dredging the bottom of the ocean with giant robotic shovels.